Distribution of interevent avalanche times in disordered and frustrated spin systems: Statistics of Above Threshold Interevent Times

-In Sec.~\ref{sec:results1} we have seen that the distribution of inter-event times $P(\Delta B)$ is very broad when all avalanches are considered as events.
-We now re-analyze the distribution but impose an event threshold $L_A$.
-This both eliminates the small (and therefore presumably more random) magnetization jumps, and opens the door to counting the number of jumps as an alternate definition of inter-event time.
+In Sec.~\ref{sec:results1} we have seen that the distribution of interevent times $P(\Delta B)$ is very broad when all avalanches are considered as events.
+We now reanalyze the distribution but impose an event threshold $L_A$.
+This both eliminates the small (and therefore presumably more random) magnetization jumps and opens the door to counting the number of jumps as an alternate definition of interevent time.
 This latter procedure follows suggestions in the geophysics community where including an avalanche threshold was argued to help determine where a certain geographic region is located in the earthquake cycle.

-In geophysics studies, the imposition of a threshold was shown to lead to the inter-event distribution following a Weibull process \cite{rundle:16}.
+In geophysics studies, the imposition of a threshold was shown to lead to the interevent distribution following a Weibull process \cite{rundle:16}.
 Here we use a similar approach, and verify if the statistics obey the same distribution.
-We examine several definitions of the inter-event time: $\Delta A$ characterizes the number of small avalanches, $\Delta F$ the total number of individual flips.
+We examine several definitions of the interevent time: $\Delta A$ characterizes the number of small avalanches, $\Delta F$ the total number of individual flips.
 This complements the use of $\Delta B$, the change in magnetic field between events (see Sec.~\ref{sec:results1}).

 If large avalanches tended to occur after relatively {\it constant} numbers of small avalanches $\Delta A$, then a plot of the cumulative distribution function $f(\Delta A)$ would take the form of an abrupt step, reflecting a sharply peaked probability $P(\Delta A)$, i.e., large events separated by {\it one specific} $\Delta A$.
 Figure \ref{fig:weibullB} shows the cumulative distribution functions for different disorder strengths $R$ and for different choices of the threshold $L_A$ for counting small avalanches.
-We see no significant tendency for the cumulative distribution to become more step-like than when plotted as a function of $\Delta B$.
+We see no significant tendency for the cumulative distribution to become more steplike than when plotted as a function of $\Delta B$.

-Although the continued broadness of the distributions of Fig.~\ref{fig:weibullB}---despite the replacement of $\Delta B$ by $\Delta A$ and $\Delta F$---suggests that natural time does not sharpen the distribution of inter-event spacing, we can still ask whether the underlying distributions of inter-event times are similar to those found in geophysics applications.
+Although the continued broadness of the distributions of Fig.~\ref{fig:weibullB}---despite the replacement of $\Delta B$ by $\Delta A$ and $\Delta F$---suggests that natural time does not sharpen the distribution of interevent spacing, we can still ask whether the underlying distributions of interevent times are similar to those found in geophysics applications.
 Figure \ref{fig:weibullB} shows the Weibull fits to the distributions $f$ in addition to the raw data.